ohtsukalab/autogenu-jupyter/examples/custom_python_interface/README.md

 make install
 ```

-To build the Python interfaces, run the following command
+To build the Python interfaces, run the following command in the `cartpole_external_reference` directory
 ```
 mkdir build
 cd build